xerolinux/XeroWiki/docs/rices.md

   - Plasma
 ---

-<h1 align="center">🎨 XeroLinux KDE Rices 🎨</h1>
+<h1 align="center">🎨 XeroLinux Rices 🎨</h1>

 !!! info

     I would like to clarify one very important aspect of ricing.
 We use custom themes, and those might not get updated very often, if at all by their respective developers/artists, which might result in some parts of the system and apps not to get themed correctly.
 That, my friends, is unfortunately out of our hands.

-### Information
+---

+<h1 align="center">.// The Rices \\.</h1>

+!!! warning

+    Before you proceed, kindly note that Scripts will proceed to add both **XeroLinux** & **Chaotic-AUR** repos for less compilation. use this on a *Fresh Install* prior to making your own modifications.
+Also it's good to keep in mind that **ArchInstall** installs a minimal diabetic version selected DEs ;)

+- **Layan KDE Rice :**

 This is my complete conversion script, that will transform your **KDE Plasma** into something out of this world.
 I spent days, nay weeks optimizing it for best performance and stability.
 Some bugs may remain, please report them.

-### Performance

-As mentioned, this rice has been throughly optimized for best performance on higher-end systems..
-Although it might work on lower-end ones, for better performance I do not recommend that you use it there.
-So please do not report any performance issues.

----

-<h1 align="center">.// The Wiki \\.</h1>

-### The Rices

-- **Layan based Rice :**

-!!! warning

-    Before you proceed, kindly note that Script will proceed to add both **XeroLinux** & **Chaotic-AUR** repos for less compilation. use this on a *Fresh Install* of **KDE-Plasma** prior to making your own modifications.
-Also it's good to keep in mind that **ArchInstall** installs a minimal diabetic version **KDE**, that's why **XeroLinux** exists lol ;)

 **Installation :**